 Another common mistake people make is that they overdo their belly activation.
 They super-suck in their tummies, which then causes downward pressure on the pelvic floor.

 One of my colleagues, physical therapist Antony Lo, talks about "matching tension to the task."
 If you're lifting a 50-pound box, then sure... you'll want to zip up strongly!
 But if you're doing gentle core exercises, or just lifting a small item, then your zip doesn't need to be so intense.

 Many people, when zipping, inadvertently thrust their ribcage forward.
 This is not okay.
 The hip points (anterior superior iliac spines — ASIS — of the pelvis) and the lower ribs should be in line when standing, sitting, and "zipping."

-This is called "neutral ribs over neutral pelvis."
+This is called "neutral ribs over a neutral pelvis."

-If you don't keep neutral ribs over a neutral pelvis, you can't properly engage your abdominals...
+Keeping neutral ribs over a neutral pelvis allows you to properly engage your abdominals...
 Which is the whole point of "zipping up your core."
-All of the abdominal muscles attach to both the rib cage and the pelvis, and so proper alignment of these bony structures is KEY when it comes to the abdominal muscles working appropriately and efficiently.
+The abdominal muscles attach to both the rib cage and the pelvis, so proper alignment of these bony structures is KEY when it comes to your abdominal muscles working appropriately and efficiently.